FDA to crack down on menthol cigarettes, flavored vapes

 Battery-powered e-cigarettes are more popular among teens than regular smokes and are considered safer.
 But many versions contain potentially addictive nicotine, and health officials believe they set kids who try them on a path toward regular cigarettes.

-Gottlieb called for measures to prevent the marketing of e-cigarettes directly to kids and ensure there are added safeguards preventing online sales of e-cigarettes to minors.
-He also proposed beefing up measures so that convenience stores and some other retailers don't sell e-cigarettes in kid-friendly flavors like cherry and vanilla.
-They could still be sold in vape shops or other businesses who don't admit minors.
+Gottlieb called for additional steps to prevent the marketing of e-cigarettes directly to kids and online sales to minors.
+He also proposed beefing up measures to ensure that convenience stores and some other retailers do not sell e-cigarettes in kid-friendly flavors such as cherry and vanilla.
+They could still be sold in vape shops or other businesses that do not admit minors.

-Smoking is the nation's leading cause of preventable illness, causing more than 480,000 deaths each year in the United States.
+Smoking is the nation's leading cause of preventable illness, causing more than 480,000 deaths each year.
 The FDA currently bans sales of e-cigarettes and tobacco products to those under 18.

 In 2009, the government banned a number of kid-friendly flavorings in cigarettes.
 But after an aggressive lobbying effort by tobacco companies, menthol was exempted.

 Smoking has been declining for more than five decades.
 Some 42 percent of U.S. adults smoked in the early 1960s.
-Last year, it was down to 14 percent, according to the Centers for Disease Control and Prevention.
+Last year, the rate was down to 14 percent, according to the Centers for Disease Control and Prevention.

 Experts credit anti-smoking campaigns, cigarette taxes and smoking bans for most of the decline in the adult rate.
-But some say adult smokers switching to e-cigarettes have also helped drive down the rate in recent years.
+But some say adult smokers switching to e-cigarettes have also helped in recent years.

 The cigarette smoking rate is even lower among high school students — about 9 percent, according to the latest figures.

-But e-cigarette use jumped 78 percent this year in high school kids and 48 percent among middle school kids, Gottlieb said, citing new survey data.
+But e-cigarette use jumped 78 percent this year among U.S. high school kids and 48 percent among middle school kids, Gottlieb said.
+He cited a survey this past spring of more than 20,000 middle and high school students.
+About 21 percent of high schoolers said they had vaped recently, and 5 percent of middle schoolers said they had.

+Some experts attribute the jump to newer versions of e-cigarettes, like those by Juul Labs Inc. of San Francisco.
+These products resemble computer flash drives, can be recharged in USB ports and can be used discreetly.

+"The increase in e-cigarette popularity (among kids) is almost certainly not a function of flavors.
+All the flavors were out there already," said Kenneth Warner, a University of Michigan emeritus public health professor who is a leading authority on smoking and health.

-The FDA has been taken earlier steps to investigate the marketing of e-cigarettes by a number of companies, including the market leader, Juul Labs Inc. of a San Francisco.
-Getting out ahead of today's FDA announcement, Juul on Tuesday stopped filling store orders for mango, fruit, creme and cucumber pods and will resume sales only to retailers that scan IDs and take other steps to verify a buyer is at least 21.
+The FDA has taken earlier steps to investigate the marketing of e-cigarettes by Juul and other companies.

+Getting out ahead of the FDA announcement, Juul on Tuesday stopped filling store orders for mango, fruit, creme and cucumber pods and will resume sales only to retailers that scan IDs and take other steps to verify a buyer is at least 21.
 The company said Juul will continue to sell menthol and mint at stores, and sell all flavors through its website.

+Health advocates generally applauded the e-cigarette plans, but some said they did not go far enough.
+Some called for a complete ban of flavorings, for example, and a more aggressive regulation of e-cigarettes that have come on the market in the last two years.

+The proposed sales restrictions on e-cigarettes "are a step forward, but by themselves are not enough to stem the youth e-cigarette epidemic," said Robin Koval, chief executive of the Truth Initiative, an advocacy group that runs anti-tobacco ads.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute's Department of Science Education.
 The AP is solely responsible for all content.